wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 ```

 Did you notice that `stdout` is expected to be captured, as defined
-by `CaptureStdout`?
-Well, here it is:
+by `CaptureStdout` above?
+Well, here is its content:

 ```go
 stdout := string(wasiEnv.ReadStdout())